b-lukaszuk/BS_wJ_eng/contents/translation.md

 removed them previously in @sec:transcription_solution).
 However, notice that we declared a type synonym `const Str = String` to shorten type declarations later on in the code.
 The type synonym is declared with `const` keyword, which means that we do not plan to change it for as long as the program runs.
-This type synonym will be also used in other chapters.
+From now on I will use this and other type synonyms throughout the book.

-The only issue with `mRna` is that `codon2aa` contains codons (keys) in uppercase letters.
+The only issue with `mRna` is that `codon2aa` dictionary contains the codons (keys) in uppercase letters.
 All we need to do is to uppercase the letters in `mRna` using Julia's function of the same name.

 ```jl
 s = """